-The Top Pages report reveals the website pages most traffic goes to and you can see which pages are generating the most visitors.
+The Top Pages report reveals the website pages the most traffic goes to and you can see which pages are generating the most visitors.

-- To analyze your competitor’s backlinks profile to better understand their backlink building strategy go to the Backlinks Analytics report.
+- To analyze your competitor’s backlinks profile to better understand their backlink-building strategy go to the Backlinks Analytics report.

 - To analyze your competitor’s traffic distribution by country, go to the Geo Distribution report of the Traffic Analytics Tool.